utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 }
 ```

-`_onInit` is equivalent to GDScript's constructor `_init`, however, `_onInit` and `_onDestroy` are handled directly by this module, not Godot.
+`init` is equivalent to GDScript's constructor `_init`, however, `init` and `_onDestroy` are handled directly by this module, not Godot.
 Hence these are the only functions you don't need to register to make them work.

 ## Instance checks
 Checking if an object is an instance of a particular type can be done via the `is` operator.